rahulkhandareDA/SuperMarket-Performance-Analytics-Using-Power-BI/README.md

 - Technology and Furniture together accounted for the remaining ~59% of sales, presenting opportunities to optimize category mix toward higher-margin products.

+_Visualization: Stacked Bar Chart_

 ### Time-Based Profitability Trends

-- In October 2019, profit dropped sharply to $383, and in October 2020, the business recorded a ~2K loss, indicating recurring operational or pricing challenges during this period.
+- In October 2019, profit dropped sharply to $383, and in October 2020, the **business recorded a ~2K loss**, indicating recurring operational or pricing challenges during this period.

 - March 2020 delivered 14K in profit, with the West region contributing ~64% (9K), reinforcing its strategic importance.

 - **December sales more than doubled YoY**, rising from 78K in 2019 to 166K in 2020 (~113% growth).
 However, **profit declined from 18K to 8K**, clearly signaling **margin erosion** during peak seasonal demand.

+_Visualization: Line Chart, KPI Cards_

 ### Sales Forecast (Q1 2021)

 - Based on the strong upward trend observed in Q4 2020, projected sales are 146K in January 2021, 150K in February 2021, and 154K in March 2021.

 - This represents a **~5.5% growth across Q1 2021**, supporting proactive inventory, staffing, and sales planning decisions.

+_Visualization: Line Chart along with forecast_

 **You can see the forecast visual here:**